 There was a long pause.

-“I am a very experienced driver,” Mark Bellingham said.
+“I am a very experienced driver,” the husband said.

 He was asked, again, whether he had been over the legal limit.